viamrobotics/docs/docs/program/SDK-as-client.md

 ### Connection Code Snippets

-To get starting writing connection and control code with your preferred SDK, navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **CODE SAMPLE** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Go SDK**.
+To get starting writing programs with your preferred SDK, navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **CODE SAMPLE** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Go SDK**.

-These connection code snippets import all the of necessary libraries and set up a connection with the Viam app in the cloud.
+These boilerplate connection code snippets import all of the necessary libraries and set up a client connection to your remote or local robot.

-Your connection code snippet should look similar to this:
+Your boilerplate connection code snippet should look similar to this:

 {{< tabs >}}
 {{% tab name="Python" %}}